Posted By: ChuckH

 Intensity and Impact Level:

-Walking is a low intensity and low impact exercise.
+Walking is a low-intensity and low-impact exercise.
 Low impact means that you are less likely to injure yourself.
 It is ideal because you can usually talk when you exercise.
 When you can talk, you have enough oxygen to efficiently burn fat.
-As you become more fit, your pace will increase or your can add stairs or hills to your routine.
+As you become fitter, your pace will increase, or your can add stairs or hills to your routine.
 You can do it outside, in a mall, or on a treadmill.

 Walking is great for beginners.
 Walking is an ideal type of exercise when you’re just getting started.
 You can go as fast or as slow as you need.
 It’s easy to bump up your pace and go longer distances as you get better.

 - It will help maintain a healthy weight.

 - It will help prevent heart disease and vascular disease by improving circulation.